A review of Sam Kieth’s Arkham Asylum: Madness.

 Ever wondered what it might be like to work at Arkham Asylum?
 Who on Earth would be willing to work with the most violent and deprived criminals?
 This is a side of things that Sam Kieth (The Maxx, Zero Girl, Sandman) explores in his story Arkham Asylum: Madness, both written and illustrated by him.

-We follow a full 24-hour cycle in the Asylum as Sabine’s day shift gets extended into a night shift as well.
+Sabine’s day shift gets extended into a night shift as wel as we follow a full 24-hour cycle in the Asylum.
 The tension builds as time progresses as we are introduced to the inhabitants.
 Harley squares off with Harvey, Killer Croc’s tank puts a strain on the entire building and Joker is up to something.

 Kieth’s art style is not for everyone and in this story it gives some contrasting panels.
 There are some with interesting proportions, others with playful clothing and some that would not feel out of place in McKean’s Arkham Asylum: A Serious House on Serious Earth.
 What it does do is add a real sense of delirium and madness to the comic.